ztnuyu/SignLanguageDetectionProject/README.md

 In the next two sections, we will train our social distancing detector.

-## E   TRAINING THE SOCIAL DISTANCING DETECTOR
+## E. TRAINING THE SOCIAL DISTANCING DETECTOR